renpy/renpy/sphinx/source/atl.rst

     The following properties should not be used in modern games, as they may conflict with more recent features.
 They are only kept here for compatibility, along with the new way of achieving the same behavior.

+.. transform-property:: alignaround

+    :type: (float, float)

+    This sets :tpref:`anchor`, :tpref:`around`, and :tpref:`anchoraround` to the same value.

 .. transform-property:: crop_relative